dcoeurjo/CorrectedNormalCurrent/README.md

 # Interpolated corrected curvature measures for polygonal surfaces

-This repository is demo of the "Interpolated corrected curvature measures for polygonal surfaces" article.
+This repository is a demo of the "Interpolated corrected curvature measures for polygonal surfaces" article.